 5. They are constantly asked to donate money.

-Teachers are routinely asked to donate money to help their underprivileged students, such as pay for their utility bills, contribute to the student holiday shopping fund, bring in food for families in need, and the list goes on.
+Teachers are routinely asked to donate money to help their underprivileged students, such as help pay for their utility bills, contribute to the student holiday shopping fund, or bring in food for families in need.

 In addition, they're asked to contribute to the school’s hospitality fund for staff parties and other events, and help with meals for staff members who are unable to work due to poor health or a family emergency.